-Fostering the use of technologies in the educational environment is different from the use of digital tools or apps in social life, especially during one's free time.
-The common idea is that in the virtual classroom environment generally, except for very rare events, bullying or misinformation does not occur, as it is fully monitored by the teacher throughout the whole process.
-The digital tools and elearning platforms are mostly experienced by the teachers before they are adapted to classroom activities or recommended to students to realize their tasks or projects and performance works.
+The 11 interviewees from 3 project partner countries briefly accept that fostering the use of technologies in the educational environment is different from the use of digital tools or apps in social life, especially during the one's free time.
+The common idea is that in the virtual classroom environment generally, except very rare events, bullying or misinformation does not occur, as it is fully monitored by the teacher throughout the whole process.
+The digital tools and e-learning platforms are mostly experienced by the teachers before they are adapted to classroom activities or recommended to students to realize their tasks or project and performance works.

-The relevant digital competences of learners include media literacy, privacy rules and internet ethics, cyberbullying, and digital addiction at the beginning of the educational year.
-Moreover, teachers should encourage students to take advantage of digital media, as they are a great source of immediate information, but always stress the importance of knowing how to filter sources and emphasising that they should always speak with respect and tolerance, as this will be the personal and professional brand that they will build for their future.
+The interviewees make presentations to students and their parents on media literacy, privacy rules and internet ethics, cyberbullying, and digital addiction at the beginning of the educational year.
+Moreover teachers encourage students to take advantage of digital media, as they are a great source of immediate information, but always stressing the importance of knowing how to filter sources and emphasising that they should always speak with respect and tolerance, as this will be the personal and professional brand that they will build for their future.

-When it comes to learners expressing themselves online, digital facilitators should encourage students to learn as much as possible about cybersecurity, but also promote respectful behaviour.
+When it comes to learners expressing themselves online, all participants encourage them to learn as much as possible about cybersecurity, but also to promote a respectful behaviour.
 Online platforms, such as Moodle, or even WhatsApp groups, can be managed to avoid conflicts and educate the members through set rules.